DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-06-13-census-sign-off.md

 - UK Provider Reference Number (UKPRN)
 - currently logged-in approver's name

-The checkbox needs to be checked to confirm that the trainee numbers are correct.
-Users can check the box to verify that the details are accurate.
-Once the 'Sign-off census' button is pressed to complete the process, an email will be sent to all users for that provider, confirming that the process has been completed on their behalf.
+The checkbox must be checked in order to confirm that the trainee numbers are correct.

+Once the 'Sign off census' button is pressed to complete the process, an email will be sent to all users for that provider, confirming that the process has been completed on their behalf.

 ![Screenshot showing an alternative navigation](census-sign-off.png "Census sign-off page")